-Pico Offers Dramatic vistas, Volcanic Vineyards and the Atlantic All Around
+Pico Offers Dramatic vistas, Volcanic Vineyards, with the Atlantic All-Around

 By Max Hartshorne

 Far out in the Atlantic, with an eponymous volcano looming in its center, Pico Island is a place for exploring, both underground and above.

 It’s really like no other place on Earth, with its volcanic rock wall-enclosed vineyards and miles of jagged, pristine coastline.

 Pico is one of the nine Azores Islands, which are independent territories of Portugal, and is known as the Black Island because of the volcanic eruptions that created the island’s black soil and craggy coastline.

 With only 14,000 residents, and 43 km long, there is plenty of room to enjoy its beauty and like Portugal, this small island’s reasonable costs for travelers.

 On a recent visit in September, we arrived by on a SATA Azores Airlines Q400 turboprop plane from the Azores’ capital city, Ponta Delgada, and set out on a 45-minute journey around the island to the main resort, the Aldeia da Fonte Nature hotel on the west coast.

 Our guide on the island was Jose Sousa da Silva, who runs an outfit called Naturfactor, offering all manner of tours and guided expeditions on Pico.
 We asked him what it was like to live on such a small island with just 14,000 other residents.

 He said it took some getting used to, but now he’s happy to be married with a child and building a successful tour business along with working for the government on sports programs.